RTBHOUSE/big-bang-py/README.md

     1. [pycodestyle](https://github.com/PyCQA/pycodestyle), which checks your Python code against some of the style conventions in [PEP 8](https://www.python.org/dev/peps/pep-0008/).

-    1. [McCabe](https://github.com/PyCQA/mccabe), which checks for code complexity (see the next section for more details).
+    1. [McCabe](https://github.com/PyCQA/mccabe), which checks for code complexity (see the [next section](#mccabe---python-code-complexity-checker) for more details).

-- Flake8 combines a lot of linters-horse-power under just one hood - in fact so much, that it may seem a little intimidating.
+- Flake8 combines so much linter-power under the hood of one tool, that it may seem a bit too powerful.
 However, if used correctly, it will make your code not only more consistent, but simply better (and more pythonic 🐍).

 - Flake8 is configurable, where specific setup can be pointed in a [couple of ways](http://flake8.pycqa.org/en/latest/user/configuration.html).